John Mills (businessman): Economics

-Mills is also an economist and author.
-He is a noted campaigner for a managed exchange rate policy, which sees sterling at parity with the dollar.
-He believes that reindustrialisation could increase the UK's economic growth rate by up to 2% per annum.
+Mills was also an economist and author.
+He was a noted campaigner for a managed exchange rate policy, which sees sterling at parity with the dollar.
+He believed that reindustrialisation could increase the UK's economic growth rate by up to 2% per annum.

-Mills has published a series of books on economics, exchange rate policy, the Eurozone, and manufacturing, subjects on which he also blogs.
+Mills published a series of books on economics, exchange rate policy, the Eurozone, and manufacturing, subjects on which he also blogged.
 His published books include A Critical History of Economics, Managing the World Economy, and Britain’s Achilles Heel.
 In September 2020, Mills published The Elephant in the Room, a book on why Britain needs to rebalance its economy after 40 years of deindustrialisation.

 In 2018, Mills launched the IPPR Economic Prize, which was run by the Institute for Public Policy Research.
 The prize awarded £100,000 for the best proposal to increase UK economic growth.
-Mills sat on the judging panel alongside Stephanie Flanders, John Eatwell, and Dame Helena Morrissey DBE.
+Mills sat on the judging panel alongside Stephanie Flanders, John Eatwell, and Helena Morrissey.

 In May 2020, Mills, in his own capacity, launched the John Mills Institute for Prosperity.
 The Institute seeks to provide policymakers with fresh ideas for economic growth.
 It launched with a report into how Britain can recover from the impact of COVID-19 through a manufacturing revival.